-Let's talk to newbies on proper bypassing and surge suppression first.
+Let's talk to newbies on proper bypassing and surge suppression first by clicking here.

 1) Improper pin connections.